-Crispy roasted baby potato is one of the incredibly easy and versatile dishes that can be made with any seasonings and herbs available in your pantry.
+Crispy roast baby potatoes is one of the incredibly easy and versatile dishes that can be made with any seasonings and herbs available in your pantry.
 It tastes utterly delicious with just salt and pepper as long as it is crispy.
-This rosemary roasted potato is one such dish where the leftovers can be repurposed into a fabulous dish or use up in a variety of regular meals such as wraps, patties, frittatas, chaats.
+This rosemary roasted potato is one such dish where the leftovers can be repurposed into a fabulous dish or used up in a variety of regular meals such as wraps, patties, frittatas and chaats.

 - Nut Free

 - Made with few basic ingredients